Bartlesville Municipal Airport

 VFR

-Bartlesville Municipal Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+Bartlesville Municipal Airport is currently reporting visual flight rules (VFR) conditions with few clouds at 900 feet and 10 SM visibility.

 Wind Analysis